 At Charles Stewart Mott Community College, we understand the importance of protecting and securing the personal information that we maintain.
-We are in the process of notifying individuals of an incident that involved some of their information.
-This notice describes the incident, the populations of individuals potentially involved, measures we have taken, and some steps that our employees may consider taking in response.
+We are in the process of notifying individuals of an incident that may have involved some of their information.
+This notice describes the incident, the populations of individuals potentially involved, measures we have taken, and some steps that individuals involved may consider taking in response.

 We have no indication that any information was actually viewed by the unauthorized person, or that it has been misused.
 However, out of an abundance of caution, we began notifying individuals whose information was involved in the incident on March 24, 2021.
-We recommend that all current and former employees, and the beneficiaries and dependents of those employees, remain vigilant for signs of unauthorized activity by reviewing any statements that they receive relating to their health insurance.
+We recommend that all current and former enrollees in Mott Community College’s dental plan remain vigilant for signs of unauthorized activity by reviewing any statements that they receive relating to their health insurance.
 If they identify any activity that they did not authorize, please contact Mott Community College immediately.
 We also recommend that all individuals whose information may be involved to be vigilant for incidents of fraud or identity theft by reviewing their account statements and free credit reports for any unauthorized activity and report such activity to the appropriate law enforcement agency.

 If you have any questions, please call our dedicated call center at 1-855-484-1189, Monday through Friday, between 9:00 a.m. and 6:30 p.m., Eastern Time.